 Also, if you have phone numbers that you frequently dial, like contractors, vendors, agents, or mortgage brokers, you can add those numbers into your contacts for fast, one-click dialing.
 And, you can group them together by category so you can easily find and access them when needed.
 This keeps you from having to unnecessarily look up numbers, dig through rolodexes, or sort through stacks of business cards.

+Check out our business phone systems to learn more about what Sangoma offers.
 If you’re ready to get a more specific quote on what a VoIP phone system would look like for your company, click here.